-Please Note: The NBME roster will lock one week prior to the selected testing date.
+The NBME roster will lock one week prior to the selected testing date.
 Once the roster locks, the exam has been ordered and the student is expected to take the exam and all of the rules related to NBME testing apply.

-- a.
-For example, - i.
-Absence on the early testing date related to illness will require a doctor's note.

-- ii.
-"No Show" on the day of the scheduled exam will count as a failure on the first attempt. - b.
-If you change your mind and decide that you do not want to take an exam early after you initially signed up, you must notify Mrs. Janssen one week prior to the scheduled test date that is the Monday prior by 5 PM.
+- For example, - Absence on the early testing date related to illness will require a doctor's note. - "No Show" on the day of the scheduled exam will count as a failure on the first attempt. - If you change your mind and decide that you do not want to take an exam early after you initially signed up, you must notify Mrs. Janssen one week prior to the scheduled test date that is the Monday prior by 5 PM.